The author writes on a variety of thought-provoking topics that she has knowledge of through personal experience and research.

 This article was originally written for an air power theory course given at the University of Nebraska at Omaha in December 2009.
-At the urging of my professor, I present this piece to further spread the knowledge of this little known platform.
+At the urging of my professor, I present this piece to further spread the knowledge of this little-known platform.
 While many technical aspects are kept at the highest national security level, here are the data based upon findings supported by facts rather than fiction.
-I post this on the 29th anniversary of the Cobra Ball II (CBII) crash at Shemya AFB, Alaska in reflection of the six aircrew members who lost their lives tragically doing what they loved: flying.
+I post this on the 29th anniversary of the Cobra Ball II (CBII) crash at Shemya AFB, Alaska, reflecting the six aircrew members who tragically lost their lives doing what they loved: flying.

-The Stratotanker and C-135 Stratolifter, each made by the Boeing Company since 1957, were originally designed to facilitate mid-air refueling and to transport troops and equipment.
+The Stratotanker and C-135 Stratolifter, each manufactured by the Boeing Company starting in the 1950s, were originally designed to facilitate mid-air refueling and to transport troops and equipment.
 Modified KC-135s and C-135s have flown as command posts, electronic reconnaissance, photo mapping, and purely transport aircraft.
 A KC-135A received modifications in 1961 to quickly collect on an announced Soviet Union detonation test of an alleged 100 megaton thermonuclear device called the “Tsar Bomba” under the Big Safari program.
-Despite suffering scorching on the fuselage, the converted aircraft succeeded in its mission by bringing back photographs of the test as well as electromagnetic data to confirm the United State’s suspicions on the bomb’s actual size and how it worked.
-This proved that the KC-135 had a valuable mission in supporting national level intelligence agencies with viable airborne collected data.
+Despite suffering scorching on the fuselage, the converted aircraft succeeded in its mission by bringing back photographs of the test as well as electromagnetic data to confirm the United State’s suspicions about the bomb’s actual size and how it worked.
+This proved that the KC-135 had a valuable mission to support national-level intelligence agencies with viable data collected via airborne methods.

 The C-135 variant adapted to photo mapping reconnaissance by the Air Photographic and Charting Service served a short life as a reconnaissance aircraft.
 But with the technological advances in satellite imagery, the aircraft quickly lost its edge.
 Due to this development, the RC-135A fleet quickly changed to staff transports after equipment removal.

 The RC-135B, the “as is” delivery configuration straight from Boeing, never saw operational use since it lacked mission gear.
-Upon delivery, these ten aircrafts went straight to the Martin Aircraft Company’s location in Baltimore, Maryland for mission gear installation under the Big Safari program’s watchful eye.
+Upon delivery, these ten aircraft went straight to the Martin Aircraft Company’s location in Baltimore, Maryland, for mission gear installation under the Big Safari program’s watchful eye.
 Once the aircraft received mission gear and official clearance as mission ready, the designator changed to RC-135C Big Team.
-The mission equipment included cheek pods on the aircraft’s front fuselage to house the Automated Electronic Intelligence Emitter Locating System (AEELS), AN/AS-1 electronic intelligence (ELINT) system, as well as numerous antennae and cameras set up in the former refueling pod in the aft section.
-Once the RC-135C received operational status, Strategic Air Command (SAC) at Offutt Air Force Base (AFB), Nebraska retired the aging RB-47H from active reconnaissance duties.
+The mission equipment included cheek pods on the aircraft’s front fuselage to house the Automated Electronic Intelligence Emitter Locating System (AEELS), AN/AS-1 electronic intelligence (ELINT) system, and as numerous antennae and cameras set up in the former refueling pod in the aft section.
+Once the RC-135C received operational status, Strategic Air Command (SAC) at Offutt Air Force Base (AFB), Nebraska, retired the aging RB-47H from active reconnaissance duties.

 Rivet Stand / Rivet Quick Platform

-The KC-135R Rivet Stand/Rivet Quick configuration moved the KC-135A platforms (converted in the original Soviet mission in 1961) to update their equipment and change the antenna configuration on the upper spine on the fuselage.
+The KC-135R Rivet Stand/Rivet Quick configuration moved the KC-135A platforms (converted in the original Soviet mission in 1961) to update their equipment and change the antenna configuration on the upper spine of the fuselage.
 The aircraft retained the tanker radar dome nose all except for 58-0126, which received the elongated nose—referred to by crew members as the “hog nose” or “snoopy nose.”
 Tail 126 became the last aircraft converted into this configuration in 1969 to replace crashed tail number 59-1465.
 The spinal antennas made these jets easily distinguishable from normal KC-135s.
-Tail 465 crashed on July 17, 1967 during takeoff on a training mission when the pilot over-rotated at a low altitude and stalled the engines.
+Tail 465 crashed on July 17, 1967, during takeoff on a training mission when the pilot over-rotated at a low altitude and stalled the engines.
 One aircrew member died out of the five who were on board.

 Rivet Amber: Her Disappearance

-The Rivet Amber, using call sign Irene 92, departed Shemya AFB, Alaska for Eielson AFB, Alaska.
-The aircraft, loaded with nineteen people onboard, left early in the morning on June 5, 1969 for routine maintenance.
-Approximately forty minutes into the flight, Irene 92 called Elmendorf AFB, Alaska reporting a potential emergency.
+Using call sign Irene 92, the Rivet Amber departed Shemya AFB, Alaska, for Eielson AFB, Alaska.
+The aircraft, loaded with nineteen people on board, left early in the morning on June 5, 1969, for routine maintenance.
+Approximately forty minutes into the flight, Irene 92 called Elmendorf AFB, Alaska, reporting a potential emergency.
 Transcripts from the radio communication mentioned vibrations in flight with no other description and the pilot ordering the crew to use oxygen while broadcasting on the radio.
 After almost an hour of repeated microphone keying without any clear message, radio silence occurred.
 From takeoff to the last known communication, including microphone keying, an hour and thirty minutes passed.
 After Rivet Amber failed to check in on a regularly scheduled basis, Colonel Leslie W. Brockwell, the 6th Strategic Reconnaissance Wing (SRW) commander, initiated the search and rescue operation.
 Aircraft and crews from the 6th SRW combed the waters between Shemya AFB to the Alaskan mainland.
-The search aircraft flew as low as 300 feet above the water looking for anything indicating the Rivet Amber, such as crew members, aircraft remains, oil slicks on the surface, life rafts, and parachutes.
+The search aircraft flew as low as 300 feet above the water, looking for anything indicating the Rivet Amber, such as crew members, aircraft remains, oil slicks on the surface, life rafts, and parachutes.
 The search raged on for almost two weeks with no indication.
 The aircraft just went completely missing.
-She is presumed lost somewhere in the Bering Sea and her disappearance remains a mystery.
+She is presumed lost somewhere in the Bering Sea, and her disappearance remains a mystery.